vhaghani26/epigenerate/SLURM/README.md

 ```
 (If you run this command and get an error because it already exists from GGG 201b, you're good!)

-and, finally, download a slurm batch script!
+and, finally, download a SLURM batch script!
 ```
 wget https://raw.githubusercontent.com/ngs-docs/2021-GGG298/latest/Week9-Slurm_and_Farm_cluster_for_doing_analysis/assembly/assembly_megahit.slurm
 ```